ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-**Why Robotics?**
+**Why Mechtronics?**

-An Inter-disciplinary field involving optimisation, systems and controls, vision, machine leanring, planning and a cool hardware aroused excitement and passion in me to pursue research in Robotics, the "**pinnacle of engineering**".
-I would call myself a **Full-Stack Roboticist** who loves to build software for robots involving perception, controls and planning.
+An Inter-disciplinary field involving deisgn, optimisation, systems and controls, MEMS, optics, electronics and a cool hardware aroused excitement and passion in me to pursue research in Mechtronic System.
+I would call myself a **Mechatronics Researchist** who loves to build sensors and actuators.

 <br>